Town of Hempstead Camp A.N.C.H.O.R.

 About

-Town of Hempstead Camp A.N.C.H.O.R. offers activities including sports, arts & crafts, home economics, drama, dance, music, and various clubs.
-Participants also take part in ocean and pool activities, swimming, surfing, bowling, equine therapy, and Saturday Recreation.
-The program includes a 6-week Summer Camp and a 6-week summer recreation program.
+Town of Hempstead Camp A.N.C.H.O.R. offers a wide range of activities, including sports, arts and crafts, home economics, drama, clubs, dance, music, equine therapy, surfing, bowling, and swimming.
+Participants also take part in ocean and pool activities, as well as Saturday Recreation during the year.

 • Ages: 5–18 years old

-Camp A.N.C.H.O.R. is a comprehensive, year-round program that serves thousands of children and adults with special needs who live in the Town of Hempstead, Nassau County Long Island.
-Residents with special needs who are five years of age and older are eligible to participate.
-The program also offers FWS (fall/winter/spring) programs throughout the season on weeknights and Saturdays, along with volunteer programs for bowling, swimming, Saturday Recreation, and the 6-week Summer Camp.
+Camp A.N.C.H.O.R. is a comprehensive, year-round program that serves thousands of children and adults with special needs who live in the Town of Hempstead, Nassau County, Long Island.
+Camp Anchor has been based on Long Island, New York, for the past 50 years.
+Residents with special needs, five years of age and older, are eligible to participate.

 • Ages: 5–18 years old

-Camp A.N.C.H.O.R. is a comprehensive, year-round program that serves thousands of children and adults with special needs who live in the Town of Hempstead, Nassau County Long Island.
-Residents with special needs who are five years of age and older are eligible to participate.
-The program also offers FWS (fall/winter/spring) programs throughout the season on weeknights and Saturdays, along with volunteer programs for bowling, swimming, Saturday Recreation, and the 6-week Summer Camp.
+Camp A.N.C.H.O.R. is a comprehensive, year-round program that serves thousands of children and adults with special needs who live in the Town of Hempstead, Nassau County, Long Island.
+Camp Anchor has been based on Long Island, New York, for the past 50 years.
+Residents with special needs, five years of age and older, are eligible to participate.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.